-Colin Ross Waterson is a composer, lyricist & music producer, working in TV, theatre, art and film.
-Recent highlights include: sound design for an Arts Council project with contemporary artist, Bert Gilbert; a new song for short film 'Blood Out of a Stone' directed by Ben Allen; a classical crossover ident for RTL Nederlands; composing and producing a video project for Billie Ray Martin called 'Five Takes'; and score/song for multi award-winning short film 'Early Mourning' directed by Ben Hartley.
-He is currently writing both music and lyrics for forthcoming, full-length, theatre piece called 'A Second Chance'; and a new song for upcoming short film 'Paris Still Burns'.
+Colin Ross Waterson is a composer and lyricist, working in theatre, art and film.
+Recent highlights include: sound design for an immersive, art-theatre piece with Arts Council and Bert Gilbert; a new song for short film 'Blood Out of a Stone' directed by Ben Allen; a classical crossover ident for RTL Nederlands; composing and producing a video project for Billie Ray Martin called 'Five Takes'; and score/song for multi award-winning short film 'Early Mourning' directed by Ben Hartley.
+Current projects include: writing original scores for forthcoming theatre piece 'A Second Chance' and short film 'Paris Still Burns'.

-For many years, he performed as Waterson, singing on a wide array of recordings, including five million plus streaming club hit 'Tell Me'; Grammy-nominated 'Skylight', written with Natasha Bedingfield, for film composer Kim Planert; a slew of underground classics including 'Scars' with KDA on the [PIAS] label, 'Strip Down' with Smokin' Jo on the Junior Boys Own label and 'Ego' with Ashley Beedle on the Ramrock label.
-His music received support from all the big hitters and he has collaborated with some the most seminal names in house music: Kenny Dope, Honey Dijon, Terry Farley, Severino and Nico de Ceglia and more...
+For many years, he performed as Waterson, singing on a wide array of recordings, including international club hit 'Tell Me' -- now considered a modern house classic; Grammy-nominated 'Skylight', for film composer Kim Planert; 'Scars' with KDA on the [PIAS] label; 'Strip Down' with Smokin' Jo on the Junior Boys Own label; and 'Ego' with Ashley Beedle on the Ramrock label.
+His music received support from all the big hitters and he collaborated with Black Science Orchestra, Kenny Dope, Terry Farley, and more...

-He trained in dance, music & theatre at London Studio Centre and was a founder member of Intoto Dance, performing work by Siobhan Davies, Richard Alston, Ian Spink, Rafael Bonachela & Lea Anderson.
-He attended professional summer school at the Merce Cunningham Studios in NYC and a professional workshop with Michael Clark.
+He trained full-time in dance, music & theatre at London Studio Centre and was a founder member of Intoto Dance, performing work by Siobhan Davies, Richard Alston, Ian Spink, Rafael Bonachela & Lea Anderson.
+He attended professional summer school at the Merce Cunningham Studios in NYC and participated in a choreographic workshop with Michael Clark.

-Colin was a member of Matthew Bourne's dance theatre company for many years, dancing various roles in the now iconic 'Swan Lake', performing in both the Olivier-winning West End and TONY-winning Broadway runs.
-He also created, with Scott Ambler, the role of Brother in 'Cinderella' and was a member of the education team on 'Highland Fling'.
+Colin was a member of Matthew Bourne's dance theatre company for many years, in the iconic 'Swan Lake', performing in both the Olivier-winning West End and TONY-winning Broadway runs.
+He also co-created, with Scott Ambler, the role of Malcolm in 'Cinderella' and was a member of the education team on 'Highland Fling'.
 He has worked in film, opera, concert and company with: Janet Smith, Bunty Matthais, Quinny Sacks, Jacob Marley, Aletta Collins, Etta Murfitt, David Poultney, Mark-Anthony Turnage, Ben Craft, Stephen Mear, Bill Deamer, Andrew George, Les Arts Florrisants and Alex Reynolds.